The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Smooth and Unbiased

 Instead of proving the following lemmas directly for \Algref{alg:det_geg} (the deterministic variant), we prove them for \Algref{alg:gen_eg}, which subsumes \Algref{alg:det_geg} ($\rho=0, \gamma_t=1$, $b=n$, $M=1$).

-The following two lemmas are proven in the single proof below. \begin{lemma} The unique stable fixed point (up to sign of $\hat{v}_j$) of \Algref{alg:gen_eg} run with exact expectations (e.g., $n'=n$ where $n$ is the full dataset size) is $\hat{v}_j = v_j$ for all $j \in \{1, \ldots, k\}$, i.e., the top-$k$ generalized eigenvectors. \end{lemma} \begin{lemma} \Algref{alg:gen_eg}'s updates are asymptotically unbiased. \end{lemma} \begin{proof} The proof is constructed sequentially by proving each update process has a unique stable fixed point conditioned on the previous updates' fixed points defined by the hierarchy imposed on the players.
+The following two lemmas are proven in the single proof below.
+Note Lemma~\ref{lemma:right_fp} is essentially a restatement of Lemma~\ref{steepest_ascent} from the main body. \begin{lemma} The unique stable fixed point (up to sign of $\hat{v}_j$) of \Algref{alg:gen_eg} run with exact expectations (e.g., $n'=n$ where $n$ is the full dataset size) is $\hat{v}_j = v_j$ for all $j \in \{1, \ldots, k\}$, i.e., the top-$k$ generalized eigenvectors. \end{lemma} \begin{lemma} \Algref{alg:gen_eg}'s updates are asymptotically unbiased. \end{lemma} \begin{proof} The proof is constructed sequentially by proving each update process has a unique stable fixed point conditioned on the previous updates' fixed points defined by the hierarchy imposed on the players.
 We explain how we are able to address constructing unbiased estimates of each update as well, thereby supporting a stochastic, asymptotic convergence proof.

 The proof begins by considering the updates of the first player on $\hat{v}_1$.
 Player $1$ is unique in that it pays no penalties for aligning with other players.
 Its update consists of the reward terms only, which comprises an unbiased estimate assuming independent, unbiased estimates for $A$ and $B$ (i.e., these are constructed with independent minibatches).
 Player $1$'s update simply performs Riemannian gradient ascent on its utility function.
 Proposition~\ref{util_shape} proves that every maximum of this function is a global maximum (in addition, it contains no saddle points).
 Therefore, the only stable fixed point for $\hat{v}_1$ is $v_1$.